rtgodwin/rtgodwin.github.io/_docs/lab2.md

 # Background Story: A Monopolist's Demand Curve

 On Mars, Jim is the only person selling Earth rocks.
 There is no substitute for authentic Earth rocks, so Jim is a monopolist.
 Jim controls the price.
-Jim has tried randomly changing the price of Earth rocks 132 times; for each price change, Jim recorded the quantity (in cubic cm) of Earth rocks sold for that day.
+Jim has tried changing the price of Earth rocks 132 times; for each price change, Jim recorded the quantity (in cubic cm) of Earth rocks sold for that day.
 Load the data into RStudio:

 ```r
 rocks <- read.csv("https://rtgodwin.com/data/monopolist.csv")